 The handsome Gaspard, from a bourgeois family of Besse-sur-Issole , was himself the stuff of romance novels — a generous highwayman with courtly manners, a lover of good food and wine, a scholar who entertained the jury at his trial in Aix by reciting passages of Homer and Anacreon in Greek.
 When they hanged him anyway, many a woman wept bitter tears (others wondered where he hid all his booty (it has never been found).

 Unfortunately, the virgin cork forests that once hid Gaspard’s band in the Esterel have been ravaged by fire, particularly in 2007 — environmental tragedies with the side effect of clearing sites for property brigands and their grotesque cement-mixers, who race neck-and-neck with the forestry service’s gallant attempts to reforest the arid mountain with drought and disease resilient pines and ilexes.

 Come in the spring, when wild flowers ignite this Fauvist volcanic fairyland; in summer, to lower the risk of accidental fires, the internal roads are often closed to traffic.

-There are three ‘parts’ to the Massif de l’Esterel:
+There are several features that make up the Massif de l’Esterel:

 The coast road which follows the southern border of the Massif de l’Esterel is one of the most scenic coast roads in France.
 Between Mandelieu-la-Napoule and Saint-Raphael is the most pretty, with the red mountains of the Massif de l’Esterel to one side and coves and beaches to the other.
 (The section of road east from Mandelieu towards Cannes is rather industrial.)